-The data described in the WARNINGS and PRECAUTIONS section and below reflect exposure to OPDIVO in Trial 1, a randomized, open-label trial in which 370 patients with unresectable or metastatic melanoma received OPDIVO 3 mg/kg every 2 weeks (n=268) or investigator's choice of chemotherapy (n=102), either dacarbazine 1000 mg/m2 every 3 weeks or the combination of carboplatin AUC 6 every 3 weeks plus paclitaxel 175 mg/m2 every 3 weeks [see Clinical Studies (14)].
-The median duration of exposure was 5.3 months (range: 1 day-13.8+ months) with a median of eight doses (range: 1 to 31) in OPDIVO-treated patients and was 2 months (range: 1 day-9.6+ months) in chemotherapy treated patients.
-In this ongoing trial, 24% of patients received OPDIVO for greater than 6 months and 3% of patients received OPDIVO for greater than 1 year.
-Clinically significant adverse reactions were also evaluated in 574 patients with solid tumors enrolled in two clinical trials receiving OPDIVO at doses of 0.1 to 10 mg/kg every 2 weeks, supplemented by immune-mediated adverse reaction reports across ongoing clinical trials [see Warnings and Precautions (5.1, 5.6]].
+The safety of OPDIVO was evaluated in Trial 1, a randomized, open-label trial in which 370 patients with unresectable or metastatic melanoma received OPDIVO 3 mg/kg every 2 weeks (n=268) or investigator's choice of chemotherapy (n=102), either dacarbazine 1000 mg/m2 every 3 weeks or the combination of carboplatin AUC 6 every 3 weeks plus pacifiaxel 175 mg/m2 every 3 weeks [see Clinical Studies (14.1)].
+The median duration of exposure was 5.3 months (range: 1 day to 13.8+ months) with a median of eight doses (range: 1 to 31) in OPDIVO-treated patients and was 2 months (range: 1 day to 9.6+ months) in chemotherapy treated patients.
+In this ongoing trial, 24% of patients received OPDIVO for greater than 6 months and 3% of patients received OPDIVO for greater.